Chocolate Dipped Vanilla Biscotti adds decadence to your morning coffee. Easy twice baked cookies with a little sumpin’ sumpin’ to enjoy as you relax.

 - 1/4 teaspoon sea salt

-- 3 tablespoons white chia seeds for eggs or 3 egg substitutes of your choice, directions for chia eggs is below
+- 3 egg substitutes - I used 3 tablespoons white chia seeds mixed with 9 tablespoons water for the 'eggs' you can use 3 egg substitutes of your choice, directions for chia eggs is below

 - 1 teaspoon vanilla extract

 - 1/2 cup cup dairy free chocolate chips for dipping if you like

 - 1/4 cup almonds , chopped for sprinkling, if you like

 Mix flour, sugar, baking powder, chocolate chips and salt in a large bowl.

 Prepare the three 'eggs' and mix in vanilla extract and the extra one tablespoon water.
 Beat, by hand, for about 15 seconds.

 Add the wet mixture to the dry mixture and mix until just combined.
 It will be a bit sticky.

 Flour your hands and divide the dough in the bowl.